6 Tips to Remove Urethane Adhesive from Hardwood Floors

 Step 6.
 Clean the surface

+Grab another clean rag and soak it in some warm water.
 Once it is saturated, you can wipe the area gently to ensure nothing is left behind.

 Step 7.
 Clean the hardwood floors

-Use hardwood floor cleaner to get rid of any residue that might still be on the surface after your efforts.
+Use hardwood floor cleaners to get rid of any residue that might still be on the surface after your efforts.
+This will ensure that absolutely nothing is left even after using a rag and putty knife.

 This final step is important if you want to ensure that the floor looks perfect and shows no sign of any spilled urethane adhesive.